 Challenge number Detail of challenge 1 Ensure disadvantaged pupils make comparable progress to our other pupils.
-The success criteria can then be broken into three strands: increasing the % pass for English and Maths; P8 and 4+ EBacc.
-Current progress 8 has reduced to -0.57 - this gap has reduced but is still below non PP students.
-2 Low aspiration amongst disadvantaged pupils - disproportionately low number of disadvantaged students taking up EBACC subjects compared to the whole cohort.
+The success criteria can then be broken into three strands: increasing the % pass for English and Maths; A8 and 4+ EBacc.
+Present estimates of attainment 8 average grade for the current cohort of Y11 students is 3.10 for PP students and 4.28 for non-PP students.
+This is broadly comparable to 2024 (3.06 vs 4.83) and a little lower than 2023 (3.91 vs 4.78) 2 Low aspiration amongst disadvantaged pupils - disproportionately low number of disadvantaged students taking up EBACC subjects compared to the whole cohort.
 3 Literacy and numeracy - a large number of our lower attainers are from financially disadvantaged backgrounds meaning limited access to home materials and barriers preventing independent learning outside of school.
 4 Pastoral - Disadvantaged students frequently present with pastoral issues such as: difficulties with social skills, incorrect uniform or equipment, lack of support at home, don't eat breakfast, poor attendance and lateness, low aspirations and anger management issues.
 Consequently, a number of our strategies are aimed at providing social and emotional support.
 5 Homework, revision and organisation - issues with knowledge retention and recall can often explain the underperformance of this group in summative assessments.
 6 Attendance - there remains an attendance gap between disadvantaged and non-disadvantaged students.
 7 Access to wider enrichment is lower amongst the disadvantaged students previously.
 The Cygnus programme has been developed to tackle and increase opportunities for all pupils.
 8 Access to technology - especially in light of the extended use of Google classroom puts disadvantaged students at greater risk of underachievement.
 9 Missed learning.
 During COVID all students have experienced unprecedented disruption to their education with most students not attending school for over seven months.
 Disadvantaged students have been the hardest hit by the national lockdowns.
 Chilwell School had a robust approach in place to tackle this - however due to restrictions on technology and priorities, disadvantaged students have been hit hardest.